linda-lai/ca-study-group/README.md

 - **[Pushing Updates to GitHub](#Pushing-Updates-to-GitHub)**

 ## <a id="Initial-Setup"></a>Initial Setup
+Before you set up your fork and remote, decide where you want this to be saved on your local computer.

+Create this folder somewhere meaningful so that once you have setup the remote, you can push updates automatically using the [Updating Your Forked Repository](#Updating-Your-Forked-Repository) and [Pushing Updates to GitHub](#Pushing-Updates-to-GitHub) instructions.

+**Note: When you clone a repository to your computer, GitHub will create a folder for the repo and copy the cloned files into this folder.
+Avoid renaming or moving this folder otherwise you will need to set up the remote again.**

 ### <a id="Forking"></a>Forking
 While logged into your GitHub account, navigate to the **ca-study-group** repository and hit the *Fork* button in the top-right hand corner: